 ADHD // WELCOME TO WINDSOR (2002)

-recorded/mixed/mastered, and contributed a weird spoken introduction. the band’s lineup at the time was mike knight (lead vocals), tyson taylor (drums/backup vocals), tyson’s brother rick (guitar), and i can’t remember the bassist’s name. sorry, bassist dude. the drums don’t sound near as good here as they do on SEED OF HATE (using only one mic less so we could record everything but the vocals live made a big difference), but the recording did the job it was supposed to at the time.
+recorded/mixed/mastered, and contributed a weird spoken introduction. the band’s lineup at the time was mike knight (lead vocals), tyson taylor (drums/backup vocals), tyson’s brother rick (guitar), and i can’t remember the bassist’s name. sorry, bassist dude. the drums don’t sound near as good here as they do on SEED OF HATE because i was using less mics on the kit, but the recording did the job it was supposed to at the time.

 FETAL PULP // SEED OF HATE (2001)